 Older terms, such as peripheral primitive neuroectodermal tumor, Askin tumor (Ewing sarcoma of chest wall), and extraosseous Ewing sarcoma (often combined in the term Ewing sarcoma family of tumors), refer to this same type of tumor.

-This section covers Ewing sarcoma diagnosed in children and teenagers.
+This section covers Ewing sarcoma diagnosed in children and young adults.
 For more information about Ewing sarcoma in adults, please read Cancer.Net's Guide to Bone Cancer.

 Looking for More of an Introduction?

 If you would like more of an introduction, explore these related items.
 Please note that these links will take you to other sections on Cancer.Net:

 - ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to Ewing sarcoma.
 This fact sheet is available as a PDF, so it is easy to print out.

 - Cancer.Net Patient Education Videos: View short videos led by an ASCO expert in childhood cancers that provides basic information about childhood cancer treatment, childhood cancer survivorship, and adolescents/young adults with cancer.